d4min/hangman/README.md

 ```
 1. A line is printed letting the user know that their guess was wrong.

-1. The number of lifes the user has are reduced by one.
+1. The number of lives the user has are reduced by one.

 1. The number of remaining lives is printed to the user.